Ritik2703/Motivation-Inspiration/README.md

 Always be good , do good and feel good. when we practice in these three aspects in our day to day life peace , happiness , success etc all are coming to our feet easily and also progress for future and a get a successful life.

+# 5 points for happy spiritual life-
+1. Chant Holy Names Daily without a break
+2. Do your every work as service to god(krsna).
+3. Have a full believe or faith in God.
+4. Learn one new thing daily ( best way is to hear 30 minute scriptures and read 30 minute books)
+5. Plan your full day early morning and pray to God, saints, every great power that they help you to achieve your target.

 # Count Your Blessings and Not What You are Missing

 # Success comes to those who manage their mind, their emotions, attitude, thoughts, ideas, beliefs and values.